orbkit/orbkit/doc/documentation/ok_main.rst

 Derivative Calculation
 ----------------------

-orbkit can compute analytical spatial derivatives with respect to *x*, *y*, or *z* for the atomic and molecular orbitals, as well as for the electron density::
+orbkit can compute analytical spatial derivatives with respect to :math:`x`, :math:`y`, and :math:`z` for the atomic and molecular orbitals, as well as for the electron density::

   ok.options.drv = ['x', 'z']

-This invokes the computation of the derivatives with respect to *x* and the computation of the derivatives with respect to *z*.
+This invokes the computation of the derivatives with respect to :math:`x` and the computation of the derivatives with respect to :math:`z`.
+For second derivatives, specify the respective combinations,e.g., 'xx' or 'yz'.

 Return Values
 -------------